Magnesium sulphate Intravenous for Adults

 Hypomagnesaemia -

-Haemodynamically UNSTABLE, SYMPTOMATIC patients (severe symptoms - tetany,arrhythmias or seizures)
+SYMPTOMATIC, haemodynamically UNSTABLE, patients (severe symptoms - tetany,arrhythmias or seizures)

 Continuous cardiac monitoring STRONGLY recommended

-Initially, give 1 to 2g as a bolus over 2 to 15 minutes (may be best to give as small volume infusion to avoid inadvertently giving too rapidly)
+Initially, give 1 to 2g as an intermittent infusion over 2 to 15 minutes (may be best to give as small volume infusion to avoid inadvertently giving too rapidly)

 May repeat as necessary if patient remains unstable